You can add backends to your application in a configuration file called

 Resident and dynamic backends both use pending queues to handle incoming traffic.
 Requests to a backend that is busy handling other requests wait in a pending queue for a short period of time (10 seconds) before being aborted.

-app.yaml with your main application version.
-It is not possible to configure a separate set of handlers for each backend, so mark any handlers that you wish to restrict to admins with
+web.xml with your main application version.
+It is not possible at the moment to configure a separate set of servlets for each backend.
+If you use YAML configuration, you can mark any handlers that you wish to restrict to admins with

 login: admin.
-This login declaration blocks external requests, while allowing internal requests (for example, from another instance of your application, or a Task Queue) to access a handler without additional configuration.
+This login declaration blocks external requests, while allowing internal requests (for example, from another instance of your application, or a task queue) to have access without additional configuration.

 App Engine provides four different classes of backend instances, each with different memory and CPU limits.
 These classes allow you to configure your backend with the processing capacity you need to perform your work.
 Each class has a specific hourly billing rate.
 See Pricing for more information.